tarantool/vshard/README.md

 **Returns:** original return value from `func` or nil and error object.
 Error object has type attribute equal to 'ShardingError' or one of error types from tarantool ('ClientError', 'OutOfMemory', 'SocketError' ...).
-* `ShardingError` - returned on errors, specific for sharding: replicaset unavailability, master absense, wrong bucket id etc. It has attribute `code` with one of values from vshard.error.code, optional `message` with human readable error description, and other attributes, specific for concrete error code;
+* `ShardingError` - returned on errors, specific for sharding: replicaset unavailability, master absence, wrong bucket id etc. It has attribute `code` with one of values from vshard.error.code, optional `message` with human readable error description, and other attributes, specific for concrete error code;
 * Other errors: see tarantool errors.

 `route()` and `routeall()` returns replicaset objects.
 Replicaset has two methods:

 #### `replicaset.callro(func, args, opts)`

 Call a function `func` on a nearest available replica (distances are defined using `replica.zone` and `cfg.weights` matrix - see sections above) with a specified arguments.
-It is recommended to call only read-only functions using `callro()`, because a function can be executed not on a master.
+It is recommended to call only read-only functions using `callro()`, because the function can be executed not on a master.

 #### `replicaset.callrw(func, args, opts)`